Visitor Guidelines at Rose Medical Center

 - Only 2 visitors may visit a patient in the Rose ICU, IMC or ICN units at a time

-- During flu season (typically October through March), Rose may limit visitation based on the State Health Department recommendations
+- During flu season (typically October through March), Rose limits visitation to high risk units.

 Visitors arriving to the hospital after 8 p.m. will need to enter through the Emergency Department entrance and sign in with the Security Officer.
 Each visitor arriving after regular visiting hours will be given a visitor name tag with the patient room number they are intending to visit.